RenneJ/hh-infosec-course/h5-september2023.md

 ### ![h5_hashcat_potfile](https://github.com/RenneJ/hh-infosec-course/assets/97522117/890ac683-cfc3-478a-8c11-2e65e02f9b13)
 > Figure 8.
 The content of hashcat.potfile.

-So there we have it correct answer is: > february
+So there we have it!
+Correct answer: february

 # Sources